bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 But it still is part time for you.
 And so I'm curious about how you think about that.
 There may be other folks who are poking around the code base, maybe contributing here and there, and maybe would entertain being a full-time developer, but maybe would also be curious about how one could be a part-time developer.
-So maybe for a time situation, How do you find that that works?
+So maybe for a time situation, how do you find that that works?

 Sebastian Falbesoner: 00:04:32

 For me personally, it works quite well.
 Of course, it depends on your personal circumstances, how much energy and effort the other job takes.
 In my case, I can easily fulfill both and they're different enough that they're both fun.
-So as a big background, as a small background, the other job, I'm working as an embedded systems engineer.
+So as a small background, the other job, I'm working as an embedded systems engineer.
 So I'm basically responsible for crafting together embedded Linux distribution.
 And that involves also tinkering with hardware and I also like that.
-And yeah, for me, I still have to go to shift long term full time into Bitcoin core development.
+I still have to go to shift long term full time into Bitcoin core development.
 I think what stops me is that I'm not the type of personality who would enjoy 100% remote work.
-So either I move to London to join the other brinkies to the office or what would be my wish that there would be other contributors in Vienna where I live that do have some spaces there.
+So either I move to London to join the other Brinkies to the office or what would be my wish that there would be other contributors in Vienna where I live that do have some spaces there.
 It would be nice to have one or two people to hang out at an office to discuss ideas.
 So that is for me the main reason basically that I still want to go into some office have real talk.
 I mean there is ideas that you're going to shared offices, but yeah, I would love to work with people together physically on the same project.